-If you currently use only one Windows, you can remove the old Windows which you no longer use from being listed on the boot option.
-Doing so will tell Windows that there is only one Windows to boot from, thus, no need for the “choose an operating system” screen to appear.
-Here’s how to do it.
+If you use only one Windows version, you can remove the old Windows installations that you no longer use from the boot option list.
+Doing so will inform Windows that there is only one Windows version to boot from, eliminating the need for the “Choose an operating system” screen to appear.
+Follow these steps to do this:

-- In Windows 10, go to start menu or Cortana.
+- Go to the Start menu or use Cortana.
 Type “MSCONFIG” to search for and open System Configuration.

-- In the System Configuration window, go to Boot tab.
+- In the System Configuration window, go to the Boot tab.

-- You should then see a list of Windows that ever installed on different drives in your computer.
-Select those that you no longer use and click Delete, until only the “Current OS; Default OS” is left.
+- You should then see a list of Windows installations on different drives in your computer.
+Select the ones you no longer use and click Delete, until only the “Current OS; Default OS” remains.